ABOUT THE GLASS

 * ASG’s glass palette draws from many sources, both domestic and European.
 A primary source for European mouthblown glass is Glashütte Lamberts in Waldsassen, Germany.
-Lamberts’ exquisite range of colors and textures makes the subtle color and figure-ground relationships in Smith’s designs possible.
+Lamberts’ exquisite range of colors and textures makes the subtle watercolor-like gradations and figure-ground relationships in Smith’s designs possible.
 The photos you’ll see in Blowing Sheets of Glass appear courtesy of Glashütte Lamberts.

 FLASHED MOUTHBLOWN GLASS

 The earliest formulas for the ruby-red glass that smoulders in earliest Gothic windows produced an almost opaque black glass unless it was blown unusably thin.
 To get around this problem, flashed glass was invented.
 To make a sheet of flashed red, the glassblower started with two gathers of glass on the blowpipe.
 The first was a larger gather of clear glass.
 This was then encased in a thin gather (”flash”) of dark red glass.
-The resultant sheet of glass had a thin “flash” (layer) of red on a thicker clear base – the red was thin enough be visible as “red” while the thicker base allowed the sheets to be durable enough for stained glass.
+The resultant sheet of glass had a thin “flash” (layer) of red on a thicker clear base – the red was thin enough be visible as “red” while the thicker, clear, base allowed the sheets to be durable enough for stained glass.

 Later, flashed glass began to be made with other transparent “flash” colors on a base of colorless or sometimes light-colored glasses.
 By starting with a darker than normal color, slight variations in thickness produce enhanced watercolor-like gradations that can be even more pronounced than in non-flashed sheets.
-It was soon discovered that flashed side can be sand- or acid-etched to create graphic imagery and designs.
+It was soon discovered that the flashed side can be sand- or acid-etched to create graphic imagery, lettering or designs.

 OPALS AND OPAKS